Sengkang Riverside Park

 Sengkang Riverside Park is a riverine park located at Anchorvale Street and Fernvale Street abutting Sungei Punggol, Singapore.
 The park consist of three open-space land parcels and is also home to a constructed wetland.
-The Sengkang Sports Centre is located just adjacent to the riverine park, connected by a floating wetland.
+The Sengkang Sports Centre is located just adjacent to the riverine park, connected by a floating wetland, Sengkang Floating Wetland.

 History

 The 21-hectare park was opened to the public in November 2008.
-The park is situated alongside Sungei Punggol.
+The park is situated alongside the Sungei Punggol.
 The integration of urban planning and protection of Singapore's water resources has earned Sengkang Riverside Park an ABC Waters Certification.

 Sengkang Floating Wetland

 On 7 November 2010, Prime Minister Lee Hsien Loong officially opened the floating wetland that is designed with a "fruitful" theme.
 The wetland is about half the size of a football field, and connects the Sengkang Riverside Park with the Sengkang Sports Centre.
 The floating wetland helps to collect and filter rainwater naturally through its aquatic plants.
 The wetland also acts as a habitat for fish, birds and other wildlife.
 Since the completion of the wetland, more birds and dragonflies were noticed to be attracted in the area.